sirixdb/sirix/README.md

 - Flexible backend.
 - Optional encryption and/or compression of each page on disk.

-Currently we are refactoring a RESTful-API and we'll explore how to efficiently distribute Sirix.
 Furthermore we aim to support an extended XDM in order to store JSON natively with additional node-types in Sirix.
 The implementation should be straight forward.
+Afterwards we'll explore how to efficiently distribute Sirix with Vert.x or directly via an Ignite or Hazelcast data grid.

 Besides, the architecture for versioning data is not restricted to tree-structures by all means as demonstrated in the Ph.D.
 Thesis of Sebastian Graf (Sirix originated a few years ago as a fork of Treetank going back to its roots and focusing on the versioning of tree-structured data): http://nbn-resolving.de/urn:nbn:de:bsz:352-272505

 Storing files natively is also on our agenda.
-Furthermore a key management schema similar to the one described in Sebastian's Thesis has to be implemented.

 ## Developers
 Developers which are eager to put forth the idea of a versioned, secure database system especially suitable, but not restricted to rooted trees (serialized form as XML/JSON) are always welcome.
 The idea is not only to support (and extend querying) as for instance via XQuery efficiently, but also to support other datamining tasks such as the comparison of hierarchical tree-structures.